 - Preliminary findings

 - A table of instrument deployment details (this does not count towards the page limit)

 - Location of the archived data

 - Publications (including conference presentations).
 It is important to provide the GEF loan number that each publication refers to.

 Please ensure that diagrams are of a sufficiently high resolution in the electronic version to allow labels etc. to be clearly read.
 When creating a PDF document, it is important to select the "High Quality Print" option.

 The committee are principally interested to see that the equipment was correctly used and data processed effectively.
 The Scientific Report should not be delayed because of incomplete scientific conclusions.
 It will be different from a NERC grant report.
 The Scientific Report will be published on the GEF website, please inform us if you do not wish your report published.

-The NERC Geophysics and Geodesy Facilities Steering Committee reserve the right to seek additional information when they consider the content of any report inadequate.
-Further loans of GEF equipment are dependent on the timely receipt and the grading of these reports.
+The NERC Geophysical Equipment Facility Steering Committee reserve the right to seek additional information when they consider the content of any report inadequate.

-- No charge for this service is made in the case of approved projects within the NERC remit.
+- Approved non-commercial loans are free at the point of delivery.
+Loans made in support of a NERC grant are required to obtain a quotation from the Facility and be costed into the grant.
 Commercial loans are accepted subject to the availability of the equipment and conformance with our standard contract terms.

 End of Terms and Conditions